Skiing in India @ Khyber

 Our 15-day ‘Voyager’ Gulmarg backcountry adventure (Khyber) is designed to allow dedicated riders to soak in all the experiences of the Gulmarg resort, from exploring the bowls surrounding Mt.
 Apharwat to riding the countless tree runs down to the local shrines and villages.
 You will also get a nice dose of culture, as you’ll be spending the last night in a houseboat on Dal Lake where you’ll enjoy a traditional feast.
 You will also take a shikara boat ride around Dal Lake, and visit historic landmarks and shop at local markets.This trip is designed for intermediate piste riders and above.
 Gulmarg’s only 5 -star hotel, the Khyber Himalayan Resort and Spa, will be your home during your stay.

-- Backcountry guiding: 12 days of guided backcountry skiing or snowboarding in Gulmarg, India with K-Line guides
+- Backcountry guiding — 12 days of guided backcountry skiing or snowboarding in the Himalayas with K-Line’s Gulmarg ski guides

-- K-Rescue: Our complimentary 24-hour private Search & Rescue service (read about it here)
+- K-Rescue — Our complimentary 24-hour private Search & Rescue service

-- Hotel: 13 nights of quality accommodation at the Khyber Himalayan Resort and Spa
+- Accommodation — 13 nights of quality accommodation at the Khyber Himalayan Resort and Spa

-- 24hr guest care: A K-Line concierge will be available on a 24-hour basis to offer any necessary assistance during your stay
+- 24hr guest care — K-Line concierge will be available on a 24-hour basis to offer any necessary assistance during your stay

 Day 1 – Arrive in Srinagar, Kashmir and acclimatise